 Learn your schedule and the locations of your classes before school starts.
 Figure out how long walking will take between classes.
 Make note of any places that you find helpful.

-Before you embark on a college search, determine the type of career you desire.
+Learn all you can regarding your specified career field prior to picking your college.
 This can help you determine if a certain college has the necessary courses to get your degree.
-Get in contact with the school’s admissions director to determine if the courses you’ll need to graduate are available at the school.
+Talk with the admissions director to ensure the courses you need are available.